steveglumify/share/Notes for CS0-003.md

 String 'slacker' may or may not be present depending on screen resolution

 In Hexedit - strange behaviour for search - full screen mode didn't change behaviour.
 Just pressed W ???

+## analysing potentially malicious files

+In 'File analysis with virus total'

+step 24 typo..
+Correct validation choice is out by 1 digit - you figure it out :)